Military Time Chart helps you to easily convert the Military Time into Standard Time. It is also known as 24 Hour Clock Time.

 0315:25 = 03 Hours, 15 Minutes, and 25 Seconds.

 You can use the military time chart to do this type of conversion easily and quickly.
-But in case you are a math freak or wish to understand how to convert military time to regular time manually, then follow the instructions below.
+But in case you are a math freak or wish to understand how to manually convert military time to regular time, follow the instructions below.

 Let's take some examples to understand it.